Corvus: Intelligence

 As a group, crows show remarkable examples of intelligence.
 Natural history books from the 18th century recount an often-repeated, but unproven anecdote of "counting crows"—specifically a crow whose ability to count to five (or four in some versions) is established through a logic trap set by a farmer.
 Crows and ravens often score very highly on intelligence tests.
 Certain species top the avian IQ scale.
 Wild hooded crows in Israel have learned to use bread crumbs for bait-fishing.
 Crows engage in a kind of midair jousting, or air "chicken" to establish pecking order.
 They have been found to engage in activities such as sports, tool use, the ability to hide and store food across seasons, episodic-like memory, and the ability to use individual experience in predicting the behavior of proximal conspecifics.

 One species, the New Caledonian crow, has also been intensively studied recently because of its ability to manufacture and use tools in the day-to-day search for food.
 On 5 October 2007, researchers from the University of Oxford presented data acquired by mounting tiny video cameras on the tails of New Caledonian crows.
 They pluck, smooth, and bend twigs and grass stems to procure a variety of foodstuffs.
 Crows in Queensland have learned how to eat the toxic cane toad by flipping the cane toad on its back and stabbing the throat where the skin is thinner, allowing the crow to access the nontoxic innards; their long beaks ensure that all of the innards can be removed.

 The western jackdaw and the Eurasian magpie have been found to have a nidopallium about the same relative size as the functionally equivalent neocortex in chimpanzees and humans, and significantly larger than is found in the gibbons.
+Research has shown that corvids possess unusually high neuron density in their forebrains, which contributes to cognitive abilities comparable to those of some primates.